folio-org/folio-org.github.io/guides/rename-module.md

 ## Adjust website API docs configuration

 The [API documentation](/reference/api/) for the new module will be automatically generated on its merge to mainline branch.
-The new documentation will be discovered on the next daily run, as [explained](/reference/api/#explain-gather-config).
+The new documentation will be automatically discovered on the next daily run, as [explained](/reference/api/#explain-gather-config).

 In the [`_data/apigroup.yml`](https://github.com/folio-org/folio-org.github.io/blob/master/_data/apigroup.yml) file, add an entry for the new module.
 Move the old one to the "deprecated" section at the bottom (it can be later removed after a few flower releases).